jinyorjin/SIT305-HD-Task4.0-DentalEasy/README.md

 <img width="300" height="500" alt="image" src="https://github.com/user-attachments/assets/a8848293-3c11-413b-824a-de236ee842f5" />

-DentalEasy: Project Objectives and Technical Approach Primary Purpose
+# DentalEasy: Project Objectives and Technical Approach

+## Primary Purpose

 The main goal of DentalEasy is to simplify dental communication.
-Clinical terms and post-operative instructions are often too complex for patients to follow.
-I developed this app to act as a bridge, translating professional jargon into layman's terms to improve patient health literacy and reduce anxiety.
+Clinical terms and post-operative instructions are often too complex for patients to understand.
+This app translates professional dental terminology into simple, plain English to improve patient understanding and reduce anxiety.

-Technical Scope with Java
+## Technical Scope
-I chose Java as the core language for this project to ensure a stable and reliable development environment.
-By leveraging Java’s object-oriented structure, I focused on building a clean codebase that can handle clinical data safely.
-This choice provides the necessary foundation for integrating complex features in the future.

-Architectural Goal: MVVM Implementation
-One of the key technical objectives was to implement a professional MVVM (Model-View-ViewModel) architecture.
+This project is developed using Java to provide a stable and reliable Android application environment.
+Java’s object-oriented structure was used to organise the code clearly and support safe handling of user input and medical-related content.

+## Architecture (MVVM)

+The app follows a basic MVVM (Model-View-ViewModel) structure.

-Separation of Logic: I separated the UI components (Activity) from the business logic (ViewModel).
-This prevents the code from becoming "spaghetti" and makes it much easier to maintain or update specific features.
+- The UI (Activities) is separated from logic (ViewModel)
+- This helps keep the code clean and easier to maintain

-State Management: Using ViewModels ensures that data remains consistent even during configuration changes, such as screen rotations, providing a smoother user experience.
+- ViewModel is used to preserve data during configuration changes such as screen rotation

-Infrastructure for AI Integration
-A major objective was to build a "ready-to-scale" infrastructure.
-While the current version uses logic-based responses, the backend structure is designed to be fully compatible with Large Language Models (LLMs) like Llama 3.2.
-The goal was to create a modular system where AI APIs can be plugged in without rewriting the core UI.

-UX/UI Strategy
-I used XML and Material Design components, specifically CardView, to create a professional yet approachable look.
-The objective was to design an interface that feels like a trustworthy medical tool, organizing information into clear categories to minimize cognitive load for the patient.
+This structure makes it easier to extend the app in the future.

+## LLM Integration (Gemini)

+This app integrates a Generative AI feature using Google Gemini API.

+- When a user searches for a dental term, the input may be sent to the Gemini API
+- The API generates a simplified explanation in plain language
+- The response is then displayed in the app UI

+This is a **hybrid approach**:
+- Online: Gemini API generates responses
+- Offline / fallback: The app provides local explanations when the API is unavailable

+The AI feature improves the user experience by providing more flexible and natural explanations compared to fixed logic-based responses.

+## Privacy and Data Handling

+This app uses Google Gemini API for AI-generated explanations.

+- User search input may be sent to Google's servers for processing
+- No personal user data is stored permanently
+- The API key is stored locally in `local.properties` and is not included in the repository

+This app is designed for educational purposes only and does not provide medical diagnosis or treatment advice.

+## UI/UX Design

+The user interface is built using XML layouts and Material Design components such as CardView.

+- Clean layout structure for readability
+- Simple navigation between features (search, category, history)
+- Information grouped into clear sections to reduce cognitive load

+The goal was to create a simple and trustworthy interface suitable for a health-related app.

-Development Environment
+## Development Environment

-The project was built using the Android SDK with JDK 17 (jbr-17) and managed through Gradle.
-Standardizing the build environment and maintaining version control via Git were essential parts of the development process to ensure professional-grade software delivery.
+- Android Studio (latest stable version)
+- Java (JDK 17)
+- Gradle build system
+- Target SDK: 36 (Android 16)

+The project uses version control (Git) to track iterative development.

+## Future Improvements

+- Improve AI response quality using better prompt design
+- Add caching for faster responses
+- Expand local knowledge base for better offline support
+- Improve accessibility (font scaling, contrast)